imaginando/imaginando.github.io/vs/vs2/overview.md

 </div>
 <br>

-Access and configure modulation sources to use with VS’s Modulation Matrix, allowing you to modulate both Layer and material parameters.
-The 3 tabs will give you access to the 2 EGs, 4 LFOs and 4 Audio Modulators.
+Access and configure modulation sources to use with VS’s Modulation Matrix, letting you modulate both Layer and material parameters.
+The 3 tabs provide access to the 2 EGs, 4 LFOs and 4 Audio Modulators.
 A Help button is also available, providing a brief overview of the section and guidance on how to use the modulators.

 For further information see the [Modulation Sources](modulation-sources) section.